jakobhviid/BigDataCourseExercises/lectures/01/README.md

 First, we will try to get a shell inside an existing container.
 The command to execute commands inside containers is called exec, for example `kubectl exec pods/<name of pod> -- <command>` will run a command inside a running container.
 To get an interactive shell, you need to use the exec command: `kubectl exec --stdin --tty pods/<name of pod> -- <command>`.
 To get a shell for one of the hello-kubernetes pods you need to use this: `kubectl exec --stdin --tty pods/<name of pod> -- /bin/sh`.

 Once you have a shell you can now run commands inside of it.
 Try using the `ls` command to list all files and folder inside the current directory.
-You may notice that this is a NodeJS application.
+You may notice that this is a Node.js application.
 Try to list the contents of the `server.js` file using the `cat` command.

 To exit the interactive shell write `exit` and hit the `ENTER` key or just close the terminal window.

 You will now create an interactive container that is removed once you exit the shell.
 Run the following command: `kubectl run ubuntu --rm -i --tty --image ubuntu -- bash`.
 This will create a pod called "ubuntu" that will run the Ubuntu image.
 Once you exit the terminal the pod will be deleted.

 Because the container is running inside the Kubernetes cluster you can now access services without using the port-forward command.
-To test this we first want to intall the curl package - use `apt update && apt install curl -y` to install curl.
-Once curl is installed, write the following command to send a HTTP request to the hello-kubernetes service: `curl hello-kubernetes:8080`.
+To test this we first want to install the curl package - use `apt update && apt install curl -y` to install curl.
+Once curl is installed, write the following command to send an HTTP request to the hello-kubernetes service: `curl hello-kubernetes:8080`.
 The response will be the HTML for the hello-kubernetes webpage that you have seen earlier.
 You can try using the command multiple times and see how the response changes.

 Because the service is inside the same namespace as your ubuntu container you can use the DNS entry `hello-kubernetes`.
-If you want to accesss a service in a different `namespace` you need to use a different `hostname`.
+If you want to access a service in a different `namespace` you need to use a different `hostname`.
 Use the following command `curl hello-kubernetes.default:8080` where `default` is another namespace.
 NB: You will notice that you are not able to `curl` other namespaces.

 Sometimes you don't want to delete the container when you exit the shell.
 Use the following command to create an ubuntu container that won't be deleted when you exit the shell: `kubectl run ubuntu -i --tty --image ubuntu -- bash`.
 To reattach the same shell again use one of the following command: `kubectl attach ubuntu -c ubuntu -i -t`.
 You can even open two terminals and use the attach command and the shell will be shared.
 Try to do this and write something in one shell and see how it is also written in the other.